Our team

 Rodrigo Francisco Justino

 I am deeply concerned about biodiversity conservation, and I understand that it is only possible through knowledge, environmental education, and social justice.
 So, I dedicated myself to education and research on biodiversity at the community level as an undergrad.
 Given its importance for conservation, I am currently interested in understanding the factors that shape populations and species at the genetic level.
 In my current master’s study, I will use genetic and genomic data to describe population genetic structure and infer dispersal and connectivity of diverse lineages of mangrove trees.
 Complementarily, I will use biophysical oceanographic simulation to better understand the relationship between oceanic processes and propagule dispersal traits of mangrove trees over long distances.
+(Rodrigo is supported by a FAPESP MSc. fellowship)

 Gustavo Maruyama Mori